wevm/wagmi/docs/react/api/hooks/useContractSimulate.md

 # useContractSimulate

-Action for simulating/validating a contract interaction.
+Hook for simulating/validating a contract interaction.

 ## Import